-Begin with setting a tone for your videos.
+Begin by setting the tone for your videos.
 Do you want them to be instructional/informational, casual/friendly, or witty/funny?
 Once you’ve determined what sort of vibe you want to explore, focus on a specific editing style that you know your audience will come to love.

-After you’ve established the above, ensure that you follow a color palette that is unique to your brand while also making sure that your logo is visible and placed in an ideal position.
+After you’ve established the above, ensure that you follow a colour palette that is unique to your brand while also making sure that your logo is visible and placed in an ideal position.

 Stay Consistent with Images:

 If there’s one thing that your audience would appreciate when it comes to content from a particular brand or source, it’s consistency.
 They like the familiarity and knowledge associated with what your company stands for and would perhaps come back to your videos for that very experience.